 Once a cannabis plant is harvested and dried, the bud is then trimmed and manicured for commercial distribution.
 Cultivators typically trim sugar leaves to make buds look more appealing to consumers and improve the overall quality of the product.
 While most cultivators trim their cannabis after drying, some prefer to trim while the plant is still wet.
 When left on the bud for a dry trim, sugar leaves offer the bud protection throughout the drying process.

 Buds that have been completely trimmed of all visible sugar leaves offer a tidier presentation that most cannabis users are accustomed to.
-And while sugar leaves are rich in trichomes, their concentration still isn’t as high as that of a cola, which means sugar leaves decrease overall cannabinoid and terpene concentration per volume when left on the bud.
+And while sugar leaves are rich in trichomes, their concentration still isn’t as high as that of a cola, which means sugar leaves decrease overall cannabinoid and terpene concentration by volume when left on the bud.
 In other words, a gram of bud with sugar leaves intact will have a lower cannabinoid and terpene concentration than a gram of completely trimmed bud.
 Colas with sugar leaves still intact also produce a harsher smoke for the consumer.